Skip to main content

 1. Power Requirements

-- Prohibited Action: Except for the specific models listed below, it is strictly forbidden to power the device through the 3D printer motherboard interface
+• Prohibited Actions: Except for the specific models listed below, powering via the 3D printer motherboard interface is strictly prohibited

 3. Programming Tool Preparation